react-boilerplate/react-boilerplate/README.md

 But wait... there's more!

-  - **Built-in unit testing** Automatically guarantee code quality and non-breaking changes.
+  - *Built-in unit testing:* Automatically guarantee code quality and non-breaking changes.
-  - **Native web app** Your app's new home?
+  - *Native web app:* Your app's new home?
 The homescreen of your users' phones.
-  - **The fastest fonts** Say goodbye to vacant text.
+  - *The fastest fonts:* Say goodbye to vacant text.

+## Quick start

+> Note: You'll need Node, npm and git installed for this to work, see the [prerequisites](./docs/general/prerequisites.md)!

+1. Clone this repo using `$ git clone git@github.com:mxstbr/react-boilerplate`.

+2. Run `$ npm run setup` to install dependencies and clean the git repo.<br /> *At this point you can run `$ npm start` to see the example app at `http://localhost:3000`.*

+3. Run `$ npm run clean` to delete the example app.

+Then start building your app!

 ## Documentation